Some customers use only their second-level or apex domain (e.g.,

 - Maximum Billing Zone (MBZ) 100: This option includes only the Fastly POPs located in the North America and Europe billing regions.

 - Maximum Billing Zone (MBZ) 200: This option includes all Fastly POPs in MBZ 100 as well as those in the billing regions of Asia, Australia and New Zealand, and South America.
-It does not include POPs in the Brazil, India, and South Africa billing regions.
+It does not include POPs in the South Korea, India, and Africa billing regions.

 Availability versus routing accuracy

 Fastly prioritizes service availability over routing accuracy.
 Fastly will not offer invoice credits for traffic delivered from Fastly POPs outside of intended billing zones when that traffic is intentionally diverted to preserve the integrity or performance of Fastly services, for scheduled maintenance, or when the traffic routing changes are outside of Fastly’s control.

 Because most anycast routing on the public internet is outside of our direct control, we cannot guarantee traffic routed to us will never arrive at POPs in higher billing zones.
 When routing changes on the public internet shift your traffic to higher priced Fastly POPs, however, we will make our best effort to investigate the cause and work with all parties involved to correct any problems discovered.

 In addition to factors outside of our control, Fastly performs traffic engineering on a regular basis to ensure the availability of all Fastly services during incidents and scheduled maintenance to our network.
 When necessary, we may temporarily choose to route traffic to POPs outside of the chosen Billing Zones.

 If you observe traffic being served from Fastly POPs outside of the intended Maximum Billing Zone, then before opening a support ticket: